Welcome to the West Yorkshire Police Publication Scheme established in accordance with Section 19 of the Freedom of Information Act 2000.

 We are committed to delivering an open and transparent service whenever possible and it is our intention to publish information in our Publication Scheme that the public have an interest in viewing.
 However, as we are committed to protecting the communities we serve, preventing and detecting crime, it must be recognised that certain information should not be disclosed.
 Information concerning ongoing investigations, investigative methods, intelligence and the use of related operational techniques must be protected, as must the personal data of individuals.
 They are central to the maintenance of a safe and just society.
 In this respect, West Yorkshire Police will, when appropriate, apply reasonable consideration of the exemptions afforded under the Freedom of Information Act, particularly; Section 30 Investigation and Proceedings Conducted by Public Authorities; Section 31 Law Enforcement, Section 40 Personal Data and Section 41 Information Provided in Confidence.

-The person responsible for the Publication Scheme for West Yorkshire Police is the Superintendent, Information Management and Disclosure.
+The person responsible for the Publication Scheme for West Yorkshire Police is the Force Information Manager.

-The Freedom of Information Officer, also in the Information Management Department, is responsible for overseeing the Scheme and all other aspects of compliance with the Freedom of Information Act.
+The Senior Disclosure Officer, also in the Information Management Department, is responsible for overseeing the Scheme and all other aspects of compliance with the Freedom of Information Act.
 There are individual points of contact in each part of the Constabulary who are responsible for maintaining the information published as part of the Scheme.

 Explaining the Scheme

-As of January 1, 2009 the Information Commissioner has introduced a new model Publication Scheme that applies to all public authorities.
+As of May, 2013 the Information Commissioner introduced a model Publication Scheme that applies to all public authorities.
 The scheme can be found on the Information Commissioner's website. (external link disclaimer)

 This document sets out the statutory requirements that each public authority must adhere to.